-'Hidden Figures' Is A Perfect Galentine's Day Movie To Watch This Year
+'Hidden Figures' Is The Best Galentine's Day Movie

 Whoever said you needed to have a significant other to celebrate Valentine's Day clearly never had a best friend, and they definitely never had a best girlfriend.
 Otherwise, they would know that while Valentine's Day might, technically, be for lovers, Galentine's Day is for friends.
 And, what better way to celebrate friends than a trip to the movies?
 This year, Hidden Figures is the perfect Galentine's Day movie.
 So, grab your BFFs, get some guilt-free snacks, and celebrate your friends by watching a movie all about celebrating women.